rkcosner/rkcosner.github.io/index.markdown

 header:
   image: "/assets/images/CoverCropped.png"
 ---

 <center>
 <b>About Me</b>
 </center>

 <center>
 <p align="justify">
 Hi, my name is Ryan K. Cosner.
-I am a 5th year PhD candidate in Mechanical Engineering at Caltech where I am advised by <a href="http://ames.caltech.edu/">Prof. Aaron Ames</a> as a member of the <a href="http://www.bipedalrobotics.com/">AMBER Lab</a>.
+I am current wrapping up PhD in Mechanical Engineering at Caltech where I am advised by <a href="http://ames.caltech.edu/">Prof. Aaron Ames</a> as a member of the <a href="http://www.bipedalrobotics.com/">AMBER Lab</a>.
 In the Summer of 2022, I interned with Nvidia's <a href="https://nvr-avg.github.io/">Autonomous Vehicle Research Group</a> where I was advised by Dr. Yuxiao Chen, Prof. Karen Leung, and Prof. Marco Pavone.
-My main research interests are nonlinear, risk-sensitive control and machine learning and their applications to robots and autonomous vehicles in uncertain and safety-critical environments, with the long-term goal of making robust and performant autonomous systems ubiquitous in everyday life.
+I received my BS in 2019 from UC, Berkeley where I worked with Prof. Alice Agogino.
+My main research interests are nonlinear, risk-sensitive control and machine learning and their applications to robots in uncertain, low-data and safety-critical environments.
 </p>
 <center>
 <br>